The Physics of the Universe - Difficult Topics Made Understandable

 The theory of the Big Bang, as modified by the inclusion of dark matter, cosmic inflation and dark energy, is still the best explanation we have for the origin of the universe.
 However, there are still gaps and inconsistencies in our knowledge, and perhaps the nagging suspicion that the more we learn and the more questions we answer, the more there is to learn and the more new questions arise.

-Since the 1980s, steps have been taken towards a “quantum theory of gravity”, such as the theory of superstrings mentioned in the previous section, steps which many physicist believe are necessary before we can advance any further in our understanding of the universe.
+Since the 1980s, steps have been taken towards a “quantum theory of gravity”, such as the theory of superstrings mentioned in the previous section, steps which many physicists believe are necessary before we can advance any further in our understanding of the universe.
 However, the mathematics involved is hugely complicated, the tiny scale is inherently unobservable, and it is difficult to tell just how much progress is actually being made, and how much of the enthusiasm being shown is merely due to the elegance and the compelling apparent “rightness” of the theory.

 It is apparent, though, that the laws of physics and the fundamental forces that have led to the creation of the universe as we know it (with all the complexity of stars and galaxies, a complex and interactive periodic table of elements, intelligent life, etc), are extremely sensitive to any change.
-For example, even a relatively slight difference in the ratio of the strength of the strong force holding atoms together to the force of gravity (about 1038) would result in a much shorter or longer life for stars and much less favourable conditions for complex evolution, quickly leading to a featureless, sterile universe.
+For example, even a relatively slight difference in the ratio of the strength of the strong force holding atoms together to the force of gravity (about 1038) would result in a much shorter or longer life for stars and much less favorable conditions for complex evolution, quickly leading to a featureless, sterile universe.
 If the very small mass difference between neutrons and protons (about one part in a thousand) were changed by only a factor of two, then the abundance of elements in the universe would be radically different from that observed today.

 Artist's impression of parallel universes making up a multiverse - click for larger version